 - Microsoft Azure: creating a cloud region in Querétaro, Mexico with three availability zones, which the company is naming Mexico Central

-- Oracle Cloud: launching a cloud region in Querétaro, Mexico in 2022
+- Oracle Cloud: launched a cloud region in Querétaro, Mexico in 2022

 - Huawei Cloud: adding a second data center to its Mexico cloud region